MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/hp-operations-manager-activities.md

 ::: moniker-end

-The following configuration instructions apply to all activities in this integration pack.
+The following configuration instructions apply to all the activities in this integration pack.

 ## Activity Properties